Mayor of Wandsworth calls on residents to wear their poppy with pride

 The idea of using artificial poppies to commemorate the sacrifices of armed services personnel were inspired by John McCrae's 1915 poem 'In Flanders' Fields'.

-Some of the bloodiest fighting of World War One took place in Flanders in Belgium and in Picardy in northern France.
+Some of the bloodiest First World War fighting was in Flanders in Belgium and Picardy in northern France.
 In the devastated, shell-marked battlefields virtually the only thing that would grow were poppies.
 McCrae, a doctor serving in a Canadian regiment, wrote these verses about what he saw:

 In Flanders’ fields the poppies blow